 "It seems to me that the natural world is the greatest source of excitement", and Sir David Attenborough should know.
-Travelling taps into this, giving us a sense of discovery as we experience new cultures, sights, climates, and landscapes, and taking an expert-led tour is a great way of making the most of any trip.
+Travelling taps into this, giving us a sense of discovery, and taking an expert-led tour is a great way of making the most of any trip.

 There are so many niche options out there, from railway and foodie itineraries to cycling breaks, but surely an adventure that focuses on a country's wildlife is the most rewarding.